Frequently Asked Questions

 Official C&MA workers over 60 years of age with 20 or more years of service, who meet certain financial requirements, are eligible to purchase a lifecare contract at Shell Point at a 25% discount from published rates on both the Entrance Fee and Monthly Maintenance Fee.
 In addition to all of the Shell Point amenities and services, the contract includes assisted living at the same Monthly Maintenance Fee, as well as 30 days of skilled nursing care per year, per apartment (whether for an individual or collectively for a couple).

 The Shell Point pet policy includes parameters for the good of the entire community.
-A few rules apply – one dog or cat per residence is permitted; dogs must weigh 20 pounds or less (except in The Estuary neighborhood, where they may be up to 55 pounds; any size pet is welcome in Shell Point homes in the Palm Acres neighborhood).
+A few rules apply – one dog or cat per residence is permitted; dogs must weigh 20 pounds or less (except in The Estuary and The Enclave neighborhoods, where they may be up to 55 pounds; any size pet is welcome in Shell Point homes in the Palm Acres neighborhood).
 Additionally, Shell Point offers a dog park for socializing.
 Please ask to review our complete pet policy for all the guidelines, including registration requirements and guests visiting with pets.

 Lifecare / Healthcare

 You will need to keep your Medicare Part A and B, as well as your current supplemental insurance.

 Healthcare services at Shell Point are designed to meet the unique needs of senior adults, with onsite access to a comprehensive array of wellness and medical amenities.
 The Shell Point lifecare contract covers a diversity of services providing a continuum of care, including independent living, assisted living, and skilled nursing care, as needed.